WindMillCode/quill-emoji/README.md

   meaning we only have 9 digits avaialble for major,minor and patch before we have to wait for qull library to update hopefully it does not come to that
   * for every new version of quill down to its patch there will be new release hopefully on the same day
 * there is no testing but minimal modification from quill emoji to get things to work with quill 2.0.0 feel free to add test cases and open a PR
+* cant copy emojis open a PR as necessary